Sikorsky UH-60 Black Hawk: Design

 The UH-60 features four-blade main and tail rotors, and is powered by two General Electric T700 turboshaft engines.
 The main rotor is fully articulated and has elastomeric bearings in the rotor head.
 The tail rotor is canted and features a rigid crossbeam.
 The helicopter has a long, low profile shape to meet the Army's requirement for transporting aboard a C-130 Hercules, with some disassembly.
 It can carry 11 troops with equipment, lift 2600 lb of cargo internally or 9000 lb of cargo (for UH-60L/M) externally by sling.

 The Black Hawk helicopter series can perform a wide array of missions, including the tactical transport of troops, electronic warfare, and aeromedical evacuation.
-A VIP version known as the VH-60N is used to transport important government officials (e.g., Congress, Executive departments) with the helicopter's call sign of "Marine One" when transporting the President of the United States.
+A VIP variant known as the VH-60N is used to transport important government officials (e.g., Congress, Executive departments) with the helicopter's call sign of "Marine One" when transporting the President of the United States.
 In air assault operations, it can move a squad of 11 combat troops or reposition a 105 mm M119 howitzer with 30 rounds ammunition and a four-man crew in a single lift.
 The Black Hawk is equipped with advanced avionics and electronics for increased survivability and capability, such as the Global Positioning System.